mozilla/geckodriver/ISSUE_TEMPLATE.md

  - [ ] A [trace level log](https://github.com/mozilla/geckodriver#firefox-capabilities) from a geckodriver session that demonstrates the problem using the minimal example file.
 Note: this is *not* the same as a selenium log.

-** If any of the above are missing we will have to unforunately close your issue.
+** If any of the above are missing we will have to unfortunately close your issue.
 We will gladly reopen the issue once all the information requested has been added **